-This verbal reasoning book contains questions, many of, which are used as part of the CEM exam and it includes questions on codes, series and reading information.
+This 11-plus verbal reasoning book contains questions, many differnt Verbal Reasoning questions including codes, series and reading information (logical deduction.)

 Different and more challenging questions are introduced and the book provides a means to revise and practice a variety of verbal reasoning questions including many of the most commonly used 21 types of Verbal Reasoning question.

-More difficult alphabetical order questions which will advance your child’s ability in and knowledge of the alphabet.
+More difficult alphabetical order questions which will advance yourc lass’s ability in and knowledge of the alphabet.
 Rehearsing alphabet work will give them a strong understanding of the alphabet and will also help them in other Verbal Reasoning questions such as letter series or codes.

-The book also requires your child to complete mathematical tables in order to develop their learning in decimals, subtraction and addition.
-Instant recall of number facts is essential so that these facts can be applied to other VR questions such as number series, algebra based questions or mathematical codes or problems.
-(Relevant questions are in the book.)
-There is an assortment of maths based work that needs to be taught and revised and we include questions that are planned to improve your child’s skill in many areas of maths.
+The book also requires your class to complete mathematical tables in order to develop their learning in decimals, subtraction and addition.
+Instant recall of number facts is essential so that these facts can be applied to other 11-plus Verbal Reasoning (VR) questions such as number series, algebra based questions or mathematical codes or problems.
+(Such relevant questions are in the book.)
+There is an assortment of maths based work that needs to be taught and revised and we include questions that are planned to improve your pupils' skill in many areas of maths.

-There is also revision of many language based questions, included within the book, which are intended to improve your child’s vocabulary.
-It is paramount that your child has a good vocabulary and general knowledge.
+There is also revision of many language based questions, included within the book, which are intended to improve vocabulary.
+It is paramount that your pupils have a good vocabulary and general knowledge.
 Questions around jumbled words and jumbled sentences provide preparation and development in English that can then be applied to other English based VR questions.

 Creating compound words from two smaller words is a VR question type that is often asked as part of the 11+ exam.
-To be able to do this quickly and accurately your child needs to have attempted and revised this question type more than once.
+To be able to do this quickly and accurately pupils need to have attempted and revised this question type more than once.
 Revising compound word lists is one way of improving word recognition before applying this knowledge to actual practice tests.

-Code questions in the book will challenge your child while at the same time help them to improve their ability to tackle this question type.
+Code questions in the book will challenge any pupil while at the same time help them to improve their ability to tackle this question type.

-There is a lot of work to be considered in Verbal Reasoning and the schoolrun website provide a lot of very useful information.
+There is a lot of work to be considered in Verbal Reasoning and this range of books provide a lot of very useful revision and practice.

-As your child continues to study and review their Verbal Reasoning they will show improvement and what were once difficult questions will become easier and should cause your child less anxiety and worry.
+When pupils study and review their Verbal Reasoning they will show improvement and what were once difficult questions will become easier and should cause less anxiety and worry.

 This is the second in a series of five graded Verbal Reasoning Books by Learning Together.
-A child working systemically through these books will increase their ability to tackle their eleven plus exams.
+Any pupil working systemically through these books will increase their ability to tackle their 11-plus exams.

-This book contains 5 tests with each test containing 85 Verbal Reasoning questions reflecting the question type that a child may be faced with in their eleven plus exams for entrance into a grammar school or a private school.
+This book contains 5 tests with each test containing 85 Verbal Reasoning questions reflecting the question type that your pupils may be faced with in their eleven plus exams for entrance into a grammar school or a private school.

-A time of 50 minutes is recommended for each test allowing preparation time like the actual eleven plus exam.
-A child practicing these tests in the security of their home environment will be at a distinct advantage when sitting the real exam.
+A time of 50 minutes is recommended for each test allowing preparation time similar to the actual 11-plus exam.
+Pupils practicing these tests in the security of their school environment will be at a distinct advantage when sitting the real exam.